-Rhinoplasty is one of the most popular choices for plastic surgery among patients, but around 10% of rhinoplasty patients choose to get another one once they’ve recovered.
-This is usually for one of two reasons: the original nose job needs a touch up to improve or round out the primary procedure, or the primary procedure was done poorly and the nose needs drastic improvement.
+Rhinoplasty is one of the most popular plastic surgery requests among patients worldwide, but around 10% of patients choose to get another one once they’ve recovered.
+This is usually for one of two reasons: the original nose job needs a touch-up to improve the primary procedure, or the primary procedure was done poorly and the nose needs drastic improvement.

 How Does Scar Tissue Form?

 When your body suffers an injury that tears, cuts, or rips the skin, fibroblast cells are deployed to begin making repairs.
 These cells start pulling together collagen fibers and other proteins to knit the skin back together.

 The way that scar tissue forms varies among individuals.
 Some people develop scar tissue that is really thick and noticeable; others have scars that are thinner and blend in better with the surrounding skin.
 It isn’t really clear what causes scars to vary so much, but there are several factors that can influence the formation of scar tissue, including age, skin elasticity, genetics, skin pigmentation, and the injury itself.

-Why Does Scar Tissue Affect My Revision Rhinoplasty?
+Why Does Scar Tissue Affect Revision Rhinoplasty?

 In a small area like the inside of your nose, tough and thick skin can make it difficult for the rhinoplasty surgeon to manipulate or shape the skin so that your nose looks aesthetically appealing.
-Scar tissue can also buckle or change its shape over time, something that needs to be considered by the surgeon in order to give you the best nose possible.
+Scar tissue can also buckle or change its shape over time, something that needs to be considered by the surgeon in order to give you the best results possible.

 Is There Any Way I Can Minimize the Effect of My Scar Tissue?

 The best way you can minimize the effect of your scar tissue is to take very good care of your skin.
 When your skin is healthy, it is much easier for the surgeon to work with and makes your recovery from revision rhinoplasty easier.
-Rhinoplasty scars are usually inside your nose, but they will still reap the benefits of your excellent skin care.
+Rhinoplasty scars are usually found inside your nose, but they will still reap the benefits of excellent skin care.